Skip to main content

 Select high quality companies with durable competitive advantages.
 The coffee can portfolio depends entirely on stock selection because there is no buying and selling after the initial purchase.
 Look for businesses with strong brands, high returns on capital, and consistent earnings growth.
 These high quality companies have the best chance of compounding wealth over a long time horizon.

 Favor companies with low debt and high free cash flow.
 A coffee can investing approach requires confidence that the business will survive for decades.
-Companies with excessive leverage face higher risk of financial distress.
+Companies with excessive use face higher risk of financial distress.
 High quality businesses with clean balance sheets and strong cash generation provide the safety that a 10-year or longer time horizon demands.

 Diversify across 10 to 15 positions.
 The coffee can portfolio needs enough positions to survive the inevitable failures.
 Some stocks will decline permanently over a long time horizon.
 Others will produce modest returns.
 A few will become massive winners that drive the portfolio's overall performance.
 Robert G Kirby's original insight showed that one great winner can offset multiple losers in a coffee can portfolio.